Free World Theory is a scientific explanation of how to manage society without the use of centralized coercion.

 Blockchain devs today are in the same place as engine builders before Carnot.
 They are ingenious tinkerers.
 But they’re missing the BIG PICTURE.
 What is the Big Picture?

 Want to find out more?
 Read Free World Theory Books One and Two.
 Both are available on Amazon.Com.

 For more information contact Chas Holloway

-Book One: The End the Fall of the Political Class explains the fundamentals of OSG theory.
-It was published in May, 2017.
+Book One: The End the Fall of the Political Class explains the fundamentals of Free World Theory.
+It was published in November, 2018.

 Book Two: Breakout: Technology Vs. the Nation State explains the application of OSG theory.
-It will be published in late 2018.
+It was published in May, 2019.

-Book Three: Firestorm: Igniting the IP Revolution explains the nature and management of intellectual property using blockchain technology.
-It will be published in late 2018.
+Book Three: Firestorm: Igniting the IP Revolution explains the nature and management of intellectual property.
+It will be published in 2019.

-This was the image I used to promote the original Open Source Government White Paper on the Ethereum Forum.
+This was the image I used to promote the original Free World Theory White Paper on the Ethereum Forum.
 It was downloaded over 2,000 times by developers all over the world.